 Because Jesus is a good God with ultimate authority in our world and lives, I can surrender to him and follow his teachings in the power of his Spirit.

 The goal of this study is not to drive deep into this particular parable; the goal is to help the students understand Christ’s authority as God.
 Because Christ is God, his teaching is truth and has power that no other teaching has.
 Use this particular parable to bring that point home.
 Because Jesus is God, He is the most firm foundation we could ever build on.

 - What I want the group to know and understand: Because Jesus is God, his teaching is truth, is our ultimate authority, and has power to change our lives based on how we respond to it.

 - What I want the group to experience: Excitement that God would speak to us through Jesus Christ and that we can hear and act on his words to build a solid foundation for life’s fiercest storms.

 - How I want the group to respond to Christ: By recognizing his goodness, surrendering to him, and acting on his words in the power of his Spirit.

 If you had to go through a flood, hurricane, tornado, or earthquake, which would you choose and why?

 *Read Matthew 7:24-27

 *1. This passage talks about weathering the storms of life.
-What does Jesus compare in verses 24-25?
+What analogy does Jesus use?